pbogden/observable-jupyter-demos/README.md

 # observable-jupyter demos

-A collection of demos using the truly remarkable observable-jupyter Python module, which bridges the gap between [Observtble notebooks](http://observablehq.com) and Python!
+A collection of demos using the truly remarkable observable-jupyter Python module, which bridges the gap between [Observable notebooks](http://observablehq.com) and Python!

 * [observable-jupyter](https://pypi.org/project/observable-jupyter/) -- pypi.org